A Better Way Financial

 Social Security Tip No. 1 – Go Beyond the Basics

 This information is easy to find.
 It’s no secret.
 When presented with this information, many think, “Oh, then I should wait until age 70 to get the biggest benefit from my Social Security.”
 However, this may not always be the best plan.
 You need to go beyond this basic rule and look at your situation specifically to figure out what is best for you.
-We did just this for a couple who sat down with us, and it meant thousands of extra dollars projected from Social Security throughout their retirement.
+We did just this for a couple who sat down with us, and it meant thousands of extra dollars from Social Security throughout their retirement.

 Social Security Tip No. 2 – Have a Plan

-It is so important to have a plan with regard to Social Security.
+It is so important to have a plan with regards to Social Security.
 We talked about how waiting until age 70 to get the highest benefit from your Social Security is a common assumption.
 Now, that sounds good, but how are you going to replace that missing income during your early retirement years?

 You can look to your investments, but if you don’t have the level of investments you need from which to draw income, it’s probably not a good idea to drain a lot of the principle out of your investments.
 This is where proper planning comes in.